 We offer a rigorous program based on the Common Core (www.corestandards.org), Maine Learning Results ( www.maine.gov/doe/proficiency/standards/maine-learning-results.html) and Advanced Placement courses of the College Board.
-The DIS goal is to prepare all students academically, socially, and emotionally to enter post-secondary education in the finest universities and colleges in Korea, the USA, and worldwide.
+The DIS goal is to prepare all students academically, socially, and emotionally to enter post-secondary education in the finest universities in the world.

 Students are strongly encouraged to be involved in all aspects of DIS life.
-A variety of athletic teams and a plethora of after-school activities are provided for students to join.
+A variety of athletic teams and a wide variety of after-school activities are provided for students to join.
 Additionally, Korean history/social studies and Korean language courses are offered for students who want to meet Korean education requirements.

-Core CurriculumKindergarten – 2nd grades encompass early childhood education utilizing developmentally appropriate practices to build social and communication skills, and encourage success and independence in our youngest learners.
+Core CurriculumKindergarten – 2nd grade encompass early childhood education, utilizing developmentally appropriate practices to build social and communication skills, and encourage success and independence in our youngest learners.
 Teachers use a variety of strategies, a balanced reading and writing program, and a math curriculum that encourages critical thinking and problem solving.
-“Hands-on” experiences are used across content ares to meet the needs of all young learners.
+Hands-on experiences are used across all content areas to meet the needs of our young learners.
 The latest research and best practices in western education are applied to foster intellectual and social development in students.
 A primary goal is to create a rewarding and positive environment for children in order to encourage their love for education.

-Grades 3rd – 5th encompass intermediate education, better known as the "intermediate grades".
+Grades 3rd – 5th grade encompass intermediate education, better known as the intermediate grades.
 It is in these levels that independent thinking skills, higher level thinking and problem solving skills are built to prepare students for the rigors of middle school.
 Teachers use a variety of methods to keep students focused and engaged as they develop independence.
 Students complete projects in science and social studies, take tests of various formats and styles and become lifelong learners.

 Exploratory ClassesIn addition to the core curriculum, all students in kindergarten – 5th grade have additional time with exploratory subjects.
-Exploratory classes include art, music, physical education and wellness, Chinese (grades 1 - 5), Spanish (grades 1 - 5), and technology integration.
-Kindergartners also have a library session.
+Depending on the grade level, exploratory subjects vary to include: art, music, physical education and wellness, Chinese, Spanish, technology integration and library.

 DIS is proud of the curriculum and learning goals which form the basis for instruction.
 Parents are encouraged to be involved in their child's education through frequent home-school communication.
 For detailed descriptions of the specific grade level expectations, please visit the Common Core Standards website at www.corestandards.org and the Maine Learning Results website at http://www.maine.gov/doe/proficiency/standards/maine-learning-results.html

-Daily ScheduleElementary teachers develop individual schedules for their class, however, the elementary daily schedule is focused on the core subjects of English Language Arts, Math, Science and Social Studies.
+Daily ScheduleElementary teachers develop individual schedules for their class; however, the elementary daily schedule is focused on the core subjects of language arts, math, science and social studies.
 These courses are taught daily.
 The day begins promptly at 8:00 a.m. and ends at 2:30 p.m.
 On a daily basis, students have a snack break, healthy lunch, and recess time for physical activity.

-After school, student may choose from a variety of seasonal athletic teams, as well as craft, special interest, and educational opportunities.
-After school activities are offered from 2:45 p.m. to 4:15 p.m. every day.
+After school, students may choose from a variety of seasonal athletic teams, as well as craft, special interest, and educational opportunities.
+After school activities are offered from 2:45 p.m. to 4:15 p.m. every day, except Wednesday.
 The detailed extracurricular program offerings are available quarterly on the Student Life section of the DIS website.
-Korean Studies and Korean Language classes are available for Korean students in grades 1-5 who wish to meet Korean education requirements.
+Korean studies and Korean language classes are available for Korean students in grades 1-12 who wish to meet Korean education requirements.